sam-thurman/asl_alphabet_image_classification/README.md

 `notebooks/final/`--> Final model evaluation and quick view of processed data `notebooks/exploratory/`--> Model construction, data cleaning, model explanations and evaluations `flask`--> Code for flask deployment.
 Flask app contains simple model input-->prediction demo

+## * An important note: Google Colab *
+The notebooks used to construct and train the models used in this project, along with all data preparation, was done exlusively in Google Colab.
+Currently, for optimal performance of notebooks and models, it is *highly recommended* to run them in Google Colab.
+As of now, there are issues with the exported models running on local environments.
 ## Image classification for letters of ASL alphabet
 This project serves as proof of concept for an algorithm that can detect and interpret ASL from images and live video.
 The neural net used in this project is a Keras Sequential() model running on the Tensorflow 2.1 backend.
 Model was trained on 87000 jpg images of hands, 3000 images per letter of the American Sign Language alphabet, as well as 3000 images for 'delete', 'space', and 3000 images of blank rooms categorized as 'nothing'.
 Image data can be found and downloaded [here](https://www.kaggle.com/grassknoted/asl-alphabet).